 Rather, they would very much like the author to finish the sixth book in his A Song of Ice and Fire series, The Winds of Winter.

 The fifth book in the series, A Dance with Dragons, was published in 2011.
 Since then, Martin has provided occasional updates to his fans about his progress, or lack thereof, writing The Winds of Winter.
 First, he said he’d finish it before Halloween of 2015.
 No dice.
 Then he thought he could finish it by the end of that same year, but still no book.
 In early 2016, he claimed he had written “hundreds of pages,” but had once again missed his deadline.
-More than a year later, the book still does not exist, and it’s unclear if it ever will.
+Three years later, the book still does not exist, and it’s unclear if it ever will.

 Game of Thrones, the wildly popular HBO series based on Martin’s novels, has zoomed past its source material.
-Launched in 2011, the TV show has now aired six seasons (60 episodes) in the time since Martin’s last novel was published.
-A seventh season will air in July, and the eighth (and final) season will air next year.
-It’s possible—likely, even—that the HBO show ends before Martin can finish the next book.
+Launched in 2011, the TV show has now aired nearly eight seasons (71 episodes) in the time since Martin’s last novel was published.
+The HBO show will thus conclude before Martin finishes the next book.

 Martin, who holds a master’s degree in journalism from Northwestern University, has said he has a problem with deadlines.
 He’s also called himself a “slow writer.”
 Both of which may be true.
 But the author has nevertheless kept himself quite busy in the years since A Dance with Dragons was released.
 In that time, he has: